Retirement Accounts

 A SEP-IRA is one investment tool intended for the self-employed, small business owners (with or without employees), and freelancers.
 Easy to set up and maintain, contributions are tax-deductible and investments grow tax-deferred until distributions begin, at which point they are taxed as income.
 The “SEP” part of “SEP-IRA” stands for “simplified employee pension”; these plans are meant as an alternative to traditional employer-sponsored plans that might have higher set-up and operating costs.
 With a SEP-IRA, the employer makes contributions on the employee’s behalf — employees cannot contribute to the plan.

-• Eligible employees must be 21 or older, have worked for you or your business for at least three of the last five years, and earned at least $650 in 2022 (or $750 in 2023).
+Employee Eligibility: Must be at least 21 years old, have worked for the business for at least three of the last five years, and earned a minimum of $750 in the previous year.

 Drawbacks: